 Winter blues got you down?
 Combat that post-holiday, winter dreariness with fresh new hair color.
 From subtle highlights to bold black, the season’s trendiest hues offer a little something for everyone.
 Check out 10 of the this winter’s most stunning hair color shades, below.

 This is an especially great choice for those with fine or flat hair, as it also helps create the look of more volume, says celebrity hair colorist and Olaplex ambassador Bianca Hillier.
 “Be sure to ask your colorist for extremely fine balayage painting to imitate the effects a foil highlight, without having to deal with the high maintenance of a foil grow-out,” she suggests.

 “Jet black hair with cool tones is totally in this winter, it’s a whole vibe,” says Hillier, though she does note that it is a commitment.
 Kristen Fleming, color director at Chicago’s 3rd Coast Salon agrees; be prepared that, once you’ve gone in this blue-black direction, returning to your natural color is going to be a marathon, not a sprint, she adds.
 Maintenance is also super important, she adds, so ask your colorist to mix up a custom color-depositing conditioner that you can use at home in-between salon visits.

-“A rich brown with warm gold and red undertones, this is a true and trusted winter favorite,” says Fleming.
+“A rich chocolate brown with warm gold and red undertones, this is a true and trusted winter favorite,” says Fleming.
 “Adding warmth to any base color is going to add a bit of glow to your skin.”
 (And really who doesn’t want that in the middle of winter?)
 She suggests popping into the salon every four weeks for a clear gloss to keep the color looking rich and shiny.

 A fun twist on the always popular bronde hue, this is another great shade for somebody who wants a hair color that’s going to bring radiance to their complexion, explains Fleming.
 Still, the color isn’t in your face red.
 “Ask your colorist for a dulled down strawberry blonde, something a bit deeper than blonde with gingery tones rather than red ones, since the goal is to create lots and lots of warmth,” she says.